-This requires two people.
-Remove the bolt from the coupler (#080027) or the motor side of the slip clutch, whichever you have.
-Pull a few feet of rope from the rope reels.
-Pull ropes equally on either side until the cover is in place.
-It may be necessary to remove the lid to accomplish this and to unroll the fabric a little manually before pulling it into the track.
+Remove cables equally on either side until the cover is in place.
+It may be necessary to remove the lid to accomplish this and to unroll some of the fabric manually before pulling it into the track.

 Manually Uncover the Pool